-The Environmental Planner provides professional and supervisory support for the agency as project manager for environmental projects and environmental analysis in the realm of data compilation and analysis.
+The Senior Environmental Planner provides professional and supervisory support for the agency as project manager for environmental projects and environmental analysis in the realm of data compilation and analysis.
 This includes research on air quality improvement through research of transportation alternatives, Brownfield Programs, economic base integration with transportation modes, wildlife management planning for publicly accessible multi-modal recreational sites, including native plants and pollinator habitat corridors, invasive species (along navigable waters and other transportation vectors), land preservation, scenic roads and viewsheds, hydrology and storm water management, trails, greenways, non-vehicular transportation access, and riparian protection.
-Another responsibility is oversight and support of the Title VI research and planning to promote access to underserved populations.
+Other responsibilities are oversight and support of the Title VI research and planning to promote access to underserved populations and updating the regional Natural Hazard Mitigation Plan.